glomex/vast-ima-player/docs/README.md

 * It auto-resizes the IMA ad container (but also allows manual control).
 * Synchronizes volume & muted state when switching between ad and content

+## Limitations

+* In case you want to use non-linear ads within VMAP ad breaks you should not rely on the IMA built-in VMAP ad scheduling because it is buggy.
+Recommendation is to play individual ads instead.

 ## Quick Start

 ~~~html